 We own properties that have been bought, gifted or bequested to us.

-Thanks to the generosity of our supporters we currently own and manage over 35 reserves throughout Australia, covering around a million hectares.
+Thanks to the generosity of our supporters we own and manage 37 reserves (over a million hectares) throughout Australia.

 How we select reserves

 Australia has no shortage of places in urgent need of conservation!
-To make the best use of funds our donors entrust to us we use a rigorous selection process.
+To best manage our resources we use a rigorous selection process.

-We focus our activities in 'priority landscapes' that have conservation assets of national importance and where we can make a significant difference.
-Focusing on key areas also reduces logistical challenges and costs.
+We focus our work in 'priority landscapes' where there are conservation assets of national importance and we can make a significant difference.
+Focusing on strategic areas reduces logistical challenges and costs.

 We aim to acquire land that:

-- will contribute to preserving biodiversity or threatened species
+- will help preserve biodiversity or threatened species

-- will contribute to maintaining a functional natural landscape
+- will help maintain a functional natural landscape

-- protects communities and species that are under-represented in other reserves
+- protects communities and species under-represented in other reserves

-- is of the right size, shape and location to offer effective protection to plants and wildlife
+- is the right size, shape and location to offer effective protection to plants and wildlife

 - is within our scientific and financial capabilities to manage in the long-term

-- is not likely to be subject to Indigenous land claims
+- isn't likely to be subject to Indigenous land claims

 - can support viable populations of species and ecosystems for the long term.

-In practice, we generally buy land that features remnant native vegetation, which offers habitat for threatened wildlife.
+In practice, we generally buy land that features remnant native vegetation, providing habitat for threatened wildlife.
 We often buy land near existing reserves.